Donifa-Babu-B-M/WebTechnology/README.md

 # WebTechnology
-The Repository to store and update files that are being used in the web application
+A repository to update and store all the files